MOSEK/Mosek.jl/doc/Mosek-Functions.rst

 MSK_DINF_BI_CLEAN_DUAL_TIME = 0

     Time  spent within the dual clean-up optimizer of the basis identification procedure since its invocation.

 MSK_DINF_BI_CLEAN_PRIMAL_DUAL_TIME = 1

     Time spent within the primal-dual clean-up optimizer of the basis identification procedure since its invocation.

 MSK_DINF_BI_CLEAN_PRIMAL_TIME = 2

     Time spent within the primal clean-up optimizer of the basis identification procedure since its invocation.

 MSK_DINF_BI_CLEAN_TIME = 3

     Time spent within the clean-up phase of the basis identification procedure since its invocation.

 MSK_DINF_BI_DUAL_TIME = 4

     Time spent within the dual phase basis identification procedure since its invocation.

 MSK_DINF_BI_PRIMAL_TIME = 5

     Time  spent within the primal phase of the basis identification procedure since its invocation.

 MSK_DINF_BI_TIME = 6

-    Time spent within the basis identification
-    procedure since its invocation.
+    Time spent within the basis identification procedure since its invocation.

 MSK_DINF_INTPNT_DUAL_FEAS = 7

-    Dual feasibility measure reported by the
-    interior-point optimizer.
-(For the
-    interior-point optimizer this measure does not
-    directly related to the original problem because a homogeneous model is employed.)
+    Dual feasibility measure reported by the interior-point optimizer.
+(For the interior-point optimizer this measure does not directly related to the original problem because a homogeneous model is employed.)

 MSK_DINF_INTPNT_DUAL_OBJ = 8

-    Dual objective value reported by the
+    Dual objective value reported by the interior-point optimizer.
-    interior-point optimizer.

 MSK_DINF_INTPNT_FACTOR_NUM_FLOPS = 9

     An estimate of the number of flops used in the factorization.

 MSK_DINF_INTPNT_OPT_STATUS = 10

-    This measure should converge to :math:`+1` if the problem has a primal-dual optimal solution, and converge to :math:`-1` if problem is (strictly) primal or dual infeasible.
-Furthermore, if the measure converges to 0 the problem is usually ill-posed.
+    This measure should converge to +1 if the problem has a primal-dual optimal solution, and converge to -1 if problem is (strictly) primal or dual infeasible.
+If the measure converges to another constant, or fails to settle, the problem is usually ill-posed.

 MSK_DINF_INTPNT_ORDER_TIME = 11